rloadd/HandcashConnect_react_login_example/README.md

 ## About de functionality

 It is an example that ask a handcash user for an authorization and query their profile.
-For a little improvement, the session ramains in the browser thanks to the use of localStorage to store some data.
+For a little improvement, the session remains in the browser thanks to the use of localStorage to store some data.

 ## Pre-requisites